-When I first got to the Boeing 747 (designation: E-4B) it was easy to see that all of the pilots were very good, but one was exceptional.
-Let's call him Steve Kowalski.
+When I first got to the Boeing 747 (designation: E-4B) it was easy to see that all of the pilots were very good, but one was exceptional, Major Steve Kowalski.
 The Boeing 747 is exceptionally long and pilots are trained to aim beyond two-bar VASI and for the far set in a three-bar VASI.
 With no VASI at all, you are aiming 1,500' down the runway instead of the usual 1,000'.
 You have a lot of airplane behind and below you.
 And that's what everyone did.
 Except Steve.

 Nobody said anything because Steve was exceptionally good.
 Sitting in the opposite seat from Steve during landing always made me nervous.
 But the aft set of wheels always touched down in the first couple of hundred feet of runway.
 He seemed to know what he was doing.
 That is, until one day he planted the airplane on brick one of the overrun at Andrews Air Force Base.
 The Boeing 747 has a unique footprint.
 No other airplane has the same 18-wheel signature.
 It was obvious who was to blame.

 The commander didn't blame anyone.
 At our next pilot's meeting he let US know that WE had a problem.
 WE had lost sight of the importance of landing on speed, on centerline, in the touchdown zone, following a stable approach.
 If WE wanted to continue to enjoy a spotless safety record, WE had to do better.